pivotal-cf/docs-riakcs/getting-started.md

   aws_access_key_id: 'my-access-key-id',
   aws_secret_access_key: 'my-secret-access-key')
 ```
-*Note: try this in irb with `irb -r 'fog'` and then create the client object*
+*Note: try this in irb with `irb -r 'fog'` and then create the client object.*

 To list bucket contents at service-instance-location: